 „Academic continuing education, like research, teaching, and university studies, is a core task for universities.
 Completing school or studies in today's world is not an ending but rather a beginning for further individual education.“Theresia Bauer, Minister of Science, Research, and the Arts, Baden-Wuerttemberg

-The Center for Education and Qualifications is the place for all individuals interested in continuing their personal or professional further education at the university level.
+The Center for Higher Education and Lifelong Learning is the place for all individuals interested in continuing their personal or professional further education at the university level.
 The program is academically grounded and structured on an interdisciplinary basis.
 In the Center’s courses and workshops, we deliberately promote exchanges between different (discipline-) cultures and generations.
 Our programs run the gamut from mediation training through continuing education of university teachers to opportunities for musical-artistic activities.

 Extracurricular Studies provide non-degree seeking individuals with the opportunity to audit specially-conceived events, participate in our intergenerational offerings, or take regular University of Stuttgart classes.